Pranodayd/TestAutomationFramework/README.md

 1.Web Applications running on Desktop OS or Mobile Operating Systems like Android,IOS and Windows

-2.Native application running on Windows Desktop,Android,IOS.
+2.Native applications running on Windows Desktop,Android,IOS.